sandervandevelde/MqttAuditApp/README.md

 Using a checkbox on the same settings page, you can toggle between updating the preview to the last incoming topic value or following just one selected topic.

 A Topic filter can be set on the settings page so that only topics containing the value are shown.
-All messages will be received and stored even when the topic is filtered.
+Messages will still be received and stored even when topics are filtered.
 Once a topic filter is removed or altered, topics with previously received messages are shown only when a new message is received.

+The menu on the main page contains a Pause toggle.
+This pauses the representation of the incoming messages.
+Messages will still be received and stored even when the representation is paused.
+Once a pause is disabled, previously received messages are shown only when a new message is received.

 ## MQTTnet client extensions